Table of contents

 7. Mercari

 Another eBay alternative for you to sell almost everything is Mercari, a Japan-based company that is growing in the UK, US, and Japan.
 Mercari is similar to eBay in terms of product categories and also allows you to sell second-hand items.
 Mercari describes itself as the “selling app” with millions of downloads in all markets.
-The app is pretty simple to use for both sellers and buyers, and all you need to do is download the app, upload all required information such as images, prices, and description, ship the item when the product is purchased, and get paid.
+The app is pretty simple to use for both sellers and buyers, and all you need to do is download the app, upload all required information such as images, prices, and descriptions, ship the item when the product is purchased, and get paid.

-Mercari makes use of free signup and money-back guarantee to attract more sellers, but this platform will charge 10% commissions for each sale.
+Mercari makes use of free signup and a money-back guarantee to attract more sellers, but this platform will charge 10% commissions for each sale.

 Pros: